bartofzo/SuperGrid2D/README.md

 ## Components

 ### StaticGrid2D
-Fastest performance but object positions/shapes are fixed once they are added.
-Removal is slow.
+Best performance but you can only add units.

 ### DynamicGrid2D
 Uses an internal dictionary to keep track of units.
 This allows for updating of positions and fast removal.